 - 60% do not measure time-to-fill

-- Nearly two-thirds do not measure quality of hire
+- Nearly two-thirds do not measure the quality of hire

-To stand out, you need to become data and analytics-minded in relation to business goals.
+To stand out, you need to become data and analytics-minded in regards to business goals.

 Adopt a more agile approach

-Over the past several years companies have been encouraged to conduct annual employee engagement surveys.
-It’s not uncommon for months to pass before data is collated and analysed, reports tabled to HR, and then filtered down through the ranks.
+Over the past several years, companies have been encouraged to conduct annual employee engagement surveys.
+It’s not uncommon for months to pass before data is collated and analysed, reports tabled to HR and then filtered down through the ranks.
 By the time it gets into the hands of leaders and managers are observations still relevant?
-How are employees, productivity, or service output impacted by these changes?
-When employees are consulted once a year, insights are missed and they're left to wonder if their feedback disappeared into a corporate abyss.
+How do these changes impact employees, productivity, or service output?
+When employees are consulted once a year, insights get missed, and they're left to wonder if their feedback disappeared into a corporate abyss.

-Focus on technology and the things that individuals and managers can do more easily themselves.
+Focus on technology and the things that individuals and managers can do more efficiently themselves.
 Introduce simpler processes and take an active role in sourcing HR platforms and tools that give direct access to information online.
-Look for solutions that improve efficiencies and deliver meaningful, easily understood, actionable information, ideally in real-time.
+Look for solutions that improve efficiencies and deliver meaningful, easily understood, actionable data, ideally in real-time.

 Consider the motivation and the driver

 Your real business value sticks when HR hooks into something the company sees as a competitive advantage.
-Unless you’re able to connect to company values, strategies, an employer brand proposition, or competitive landscape it will be difficult to persuade leaders to take the action you're suggesting, even if you know it’s the right thing to do.
+Unless you’re able to connect to company values, strategies, an employer brand proposition, or competitive landscape it won't be easy to persuade leaders to take the action you're suggesting, even if you know, it’s the right thing to do.
 For HR to reach its potential as a valued strategic voice, you must quantify the business reason; and do so convincingly – with data.

 As William Edwards Deming, American statistician, professor and management consultant asserted; “Without data, you’re just a person with an opinion.”